mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

 - Document splitting.
 Only for PDF files first.
 A document versions relationship between the documents has to be designed.
 - Manually linking documents.
+- Migrate settings/base.py to Django's 1.11 format.
+- Rename model methods to use 'get_' or 'do_'
+- Hunt TODO
+- Hunt FIXME
+- Convert SETTING_GPG_BACKEND into a setting option similar to converter and converter options.
+- Reorganize modelForms Meta class and methods.

 Metadata
 ~~~~~~~~
 - Metadata lookup memory.
 Add a select2 style widget that will query a
   new metadata API endpoint that will return all used values so far.
+- Metadata validation_choices and parser_choices as static model methods
+- Metadata.api as Metadata.utils and manager

 Search
 ~~~~~~